aws/karpenter-provider-aws/website/content/en/preview/AWS/provisioning.md

 Refer to [Provisioner API]({{<ref "../provisioner.md" >}}) for settings that are not specific to AWS.
 See below for other AWS provider-specific parameters.

-## spec.providerRef
+## AWSNodeTemplate

-The ProviderRef is a reference to the AWSNodeTemplate resource that contains all the parameters needed by the AWS Cloud Provider.
+In the AWS Cloud Provider, the providerRef is a reference to an AWSNodeTemplate resource that contains all the necessary parameters to launch an instance.
 You can review these fields [in the code](https://github.com/aws/karpenter/blob{{< githubRelRef >}}pkg/apis/awsnodetemplate/v1alpha1/awsnodetemplate.go).

 ### InstanceProfile

 An `InstanceProfile` is a way to pass a single IAM role to an EC2 instance.
 Karpenter will not create one automatically.
 A default profile may be specified on the controller, allowing it to be omitted here.
 If not specified as either a default or on the controller, node provisioning will fail.
 The KarpenterControllerPolicy will also need to have permissions for